Jasonium/DataCleaningProject/Codebook.md

   - Standard deviation in time domain of body acceleration signals obtained from gyroscope in the Z direction.
 *  TimeBodyGyroscopeJerkMeanX
   - Mean in time domain of angular velocity obtained from gyroscope in the X direction.
-  - in radians per second, normalized to be in the interval [-1,1].
 *  TimeBodyGyroscopeJerkMeanY
   - Mean in time domain of angular velocity obtained from gyroscope in the Y direction.
-  - in radians per second, normalized to be in the interval [-1,1].
 *  TimeBodyGyroscopeJerkMeanZ
   - Mean in time domain of angular velocity obtained from gyroscope in the Z direction.
-  - in radians per second, normalized to be in the interval [-1,1].
 *  TimeBodyGyroscopeJerkStandardDevX
   - Standard deviation in time domain of angular velocity obtained from gyroscope in the X direction.
-  - in radians per second, normalized to be in the interval [-1,1].
 *  TimeBodyGyroscopeJerkStandardDevY
   - Standard deviation in time domain of angular velocity obtained from gyroscope in the Y direction.
-  - in radians per second, normalized to be in the interval [-1,1].
 *  TimeBodyGyroscopeJerkStandardDevZ
   - Standard deviation in time domain of angular velocity obtained from gyroscope in the Z direction.
-  - in radians per second, normalized to be in the interval [-1,1].
 *  TimeBodyAccelerometerMagnitudeMean
   - Mean in time domain of magnitude (in Euclidean norm) of body acceleration signals obtained from accelerometer
 *  TimeBodyAccelerometerMagnitudeStandardDev